Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/GNSS_Rover.md

 There are 3 different configurations for the GPS Rover. _Zenith35PRO Rover1_ and _Zenith35PRO Rover2_ are the ones for Rover only mode.
-Which configuration you want denpends on the Device Number which you find as a label on the DGPS Head.
+Which configuration you want denpends on the Device Number which you find as a label on the GNSS Head.

 * _Zenith35PRO Rover1_ is for Device 56
 * _Zenith35PRO Rover2_ is for Device 55